SophieU/SophieU/source/about/index.md

-Code Climate:Autoomated code review for technical debt and test coverage Better Code Hub:A shared Definition of Done for code quality Coveralls:Ensure that new code is fully covered,and see coverage treends emerge.Works with any CI services
+Code Climate:Autoomated code review for technical debt and test coverage Better Code Hub:A shared Definition of Done for code quality Coveralls:Ensure that new code is fully covered,and see coverage treends emerge.Works with any CI services codebeat:Code review export on demand.Automated for mobile and web